decred/dcrdocs/docs/glossary.md

 A human-readable representation of a possible destination for a payment, similar to an email address.
 Unlike an email address however, there are a variety of address types, and most addresses are intended only for a single use.
 This is because addresses represent not only the destination of a payment, but constraints required to redeem funds.
 For the most common type of address, the constraints require that the recipient provide both the public key which hashes to the requisite hash and a valid signature that is created from the corresponding private key.
 Other address types require signatures from multiple parties (multi-sig), signatures created within specified time limits, or other more complex constraints.

+#### ASIC

+An application specific integrated circuit (ASIC) is a computing device which has been designed to perform only a single task, but to perform that task with extreme efficiency.
+In the context of cryptocurrency, ASIC usually refers to a piece of hardware which is designed to perform proof-of-work mining.
+Hashrates from ASICs are typically orders of magnitudes higher than hashrates from general purpose computers.

 #### Atom

 The smallest unit of Decred currency.
 One atom is one hundred millionth of a single DCR (0.00000001 DCR).